-If you are up to date with your condo fee payments, you have the free use of the common areas and amenities available in the condominium.
+If you are up to date with your condo fee payments, you have free use of the common areas and amenities available in the condominium.
 As long as you follow the regulations stipulated in the bylaws.

 Modification and repair of your condo

-Finally, as a last recommendation, use a knowledgeable real estate agent when buying a condo in Costa Rica.
+Finally, as the last recommendation, use a knowledgeable real estate agent when buying a condo in Costa Rica.
 Preferably an American-European Real Estate Group affiliate.
 Our group offers over 2,000 Costa Rica real estate listings with an unusually large inventory of property condos from coast to coast.
 Contact us now to help you further.